 Like other BOBs, the 3.0 has a stationary one-piece leg rest/footrest.
 The leg portion is padded, and the large footrest has a durable rubberized surface.
 The seat back recline is almost flat, creating a very cozy napping place with a sling-style seat design.

 Car Seat Compatibility

 The 3.0 does not have standard car seat attachment capabilities; you must purchase an adapter separately.
 The adapters require assembly and need screwing onto the stroller frame.
 Once you click the carrier in place, you also need to connect straps to ensure a safe and proper connection.
-We worry some parents will forgo the strap and this is why we aren't huge fans of two-step strap installation methods.
-The 3.0 can be compatible with some car seats from Britax/BOB, Chicco, and Peg Perego including some of our favorite infant car seats, the Chicco Keyfit 30 and the Peg Perego Primo Viaggio 4-35.
+We worry some parents will forgo the strap, and this is why we aren't huge fans of two-step strap installation methods.
+The 3.0 can be compatible with some car seats from Britax/BOB, Chicco, and Peg Perego, including some of our favorite infant car seats, the Chicco Keyfit 30, and the Peg Perego Primo Viaggio 4-35.